-If you are still deciding whether the city is right for you, this article will give you a fantastic insight into why London is one of the most exciting cities in the world for students to study.
+If you are still deciding whether the city is right for you, this article will give you a fantastic insight into the top reasons to study in London and why it’s one of the most exciting cities in the world for international students.

 1. The City is Full of Culture and Diversity